noctua031/kwae-resort/README.md

 # The Kwae Resort Project
-This project is build a Web Site for Resort in the name of Kwae Resort at Kanjanaburi.
+This project is ceate a Web Site for Resort in the name of Kwae Resort at Kanjanaburi.
 * TTTTT
 * SSSSS